Grass, weeds and shrubs

 In 2021 and 2022, five sites were monitored to make a note of wildflower and grass species during the year.
 116 different plants were identified in 2021 and 162 in 2022, showing an increase in biodiversity between the two years.

-All species identified this year are listed below and this helps to show the biodiversity benefit of reducing the frequency of mowing.
+Species identified in 2022 are listed below and this helps to show the biodiversity benefit of reducing the frequency of mowing.

 Common name Botanical name Month first noted